Robinyo/serendipity/docs/architecture/pwa/README.md

 - Removing `NgModule` decorators and related arrays (e.g., declarations, imports, exports).
 - Directly importing dependencies into the standalone component files.
 - Using the `standalone: true` property in component, directive, and pipe decorators.

+### Flex Layout

+Angular 20, or any recent version of Angular, primarily encourages the use of native CSS Flexbox and CSS Grid for creating layouts, rather than relying on the previously popular `@angular/flex-layout` library.
+The `@angular/flex-layout` library has been deprecated and is no longer actively maintained by the Angular team.

+### Angular CDK Layout:

+The Angular Component Dev Kit (CDK) provides the `@angular/cdk/layout` module, which offers utilities for responsive design, including breakpoint observers, that can be combined with native CSS Flexbox and Grid.

 ## ❯ References